 The Spirited Life: Selah program represents a commitment that you are making to attend to your mental and emotional well-being.
 We have designed the program such that it begins with the gift of a day apart for rest and instruction.
 If you cannot make a commitment to 24 hours apart, you will lose an opportunity to be introduced to the stress-reduction practices via Selah.
 The 24-48 hour workshop represents a commitment on your part to begin a stress-reduction journey.

 A normal human heart does not beat evenly like a metronome.
 Rather, upon closer observation there is constant variability between heartbeats.
 Heart Rate Variability (HRV) measures the variation in the time interval between consecutive heartbeats in milliseconds.
 HRV can be influenced by respiration, exercise, hormonal reactions, metabolic processes, cognitive processes, stress and recovery.
 When humans are relaxed, HRV increases.
 The activation of stress hormones and increase in a heart’s contraction rate decrease HRV.
-In the Spirited Life: Selah program, we measure HRV of participants for a 48-hour period at three different time points in the program in hopes of finding that participants’ HRV has increased across the six months of practice, thus indicating that the stress practices have been effective at helping participants manage their stress reduction.
+In the Spirited Life: Selah program, we measure HRV of participants for a 48-hour period at two different time points in the program in hopes of finding that participants’ HRV has increased across the six months of practice, thus indicating that the stress practices have been effective at helping participants manage their stress reduction.

-The data collected from clergy during Spirited Life: Selah will be used to draw conclusions about effective ways to help clergy manage the stresses of ministry during changing and divisive times.
-These findings will be shared with The Duke Endowment and the leadership of the two North Carolina Conferences, and applied broadly by groups across the denomination and ecumenical community to support clergy.
+The data collected from clergy during Spirited Life: Selah will be used to draw conclusions on effective ways to help clergy manage the stresses of ministry during changing and divisive times.
+This data will be shared with The Duke Endowment, the leadership of the two North Carolina Conferences, and applied broadly by groups across the denomination and ecumenical community to support clergy.

 Those enrolled in early 2020 are guaranteed to receive the services of Spirited Life: Selah.
 A change in status will not affect eligibility.

 Spirited Life: Selah is funded by The Duke Endowment and offered to clergy free of charge.
 However, participation does require a commitment of time and effort, and participants must cover their transporation costs to and from the workshops.